hannahakhtar/project-1/README.md

 }
 ```

-The interval within the below function indicates that the randomBomb function was invoked every 2.5 seconds.
+The interval within the randomBomb function determines that the function was invoked every 2.5 seconds.
 In hindsight, this interval did not have to be nested within a function.

 ```js
 function bombAlignedToAlien() {